The used treatment method and time to get rid of a cockroach problem will vary depending on the infested area and level of infestation.

 - Do not leave unwashed dishes, kitchen utensils, and uncovered food out overnight.

 - Areas beneath and behind cabinets, furniture, sinks, stoves, and refrigerators should be cleaned often, as should cupboards, pantry shelves, and storage bins where particles of food frequently accumulate

-- Kitchen waste and excess refuse should be kept in cockroach proof container and disposed of as frequently as possible
+- Kitchen waste and excess refuse should be kept in cockroach proof containers and disposed of as frequently as possible

 - Dry pet food should be stored in tight containers away from the kitchen and other food.